SFe-Team-was-taken/SFe/sfe-specification-4.0u19.md

 A sample is not valid if any of these conditions are not true.
 If a sample is not valid, then it should be ignored.
 (Update 8)

+If a sample has more than one channel, then the first channel is taken.
+(Update 19)

 #### Considerations for uncompressed (wav) samples

 For a wav sample to be valid: